sysdiglabs/terraform-google-secure-for-cloud/README.md

 **Threat Detection**

+Terraform example module to trigger **GCP Update, Disable or Delete Sink** event can be found on [examples/trigger-events ](https://github.com/sysdiglabs/terraform-google-secure-for-cloud/blob/master/examples/trigger-events)

+In another case, you can do it manually.
 Choose one of the rules contained in the `GCP Best Practices` policy and execute it in your GCP account. ex.: Create an alert (Monitoring > Alerting > Create policy).
 Delete it to prompt the event.

 Remember that in case you add new rules to the policy you need to give it time to propagate the changes.